The Singleton

 He did.

-Lucy, when he came through the door at midnight, was awake.
-She had waited up.
+Iris, when he came through the door at midnight, was awake.
+She had waited up, blanket over her shoulders, sitting on the bottom stair.

 "Daddy."